halo-re/halo/README.md

 Build
 -----
-You can build with Visual Studio or clang, on Windows/macOS/Linux.
-You'll also need Python 3.
+You can build with Visual Studio or clang, on Windows, macOS, and Linux.
+Project tooling is developed with [Python 3](https://www.python.org/), so that will need to be installed.

 * First prepare `halo-patched` directory with disc files and original executable
   * Retail disc game files